AndyTue/LIS/Third_Binnacle/Fourth_Meeting.md

 ##### Relevant points:
 > - The last details of the practical session were discussed
-> -The results of the prototype tests were discussed
+> - The results of the prototype tests were discussed